triviality/old_blog_that_supports_sage/README.md

 Read more [about the Sage Cell Server](http://sagecell.sagemath.org/static/about.html), including how to embed runnable Sage code into your website.

+Or sign up for a free [Sage Math Cloud](https://cloud.sagemath.com/) account!

 # Jekyll Now

 **Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))